 How do I find articles online?

-Many articles can be found simply by searching the BU Library Search, which is the big search box found on the Library homepage and throughout the BU Libraries website.
+Many articles can be found simply by searching the BU Library Search.
 Please note that, while the BULS covers much material, it does not cover everything.
-For more extensive research, a complete list of databases can be found by following the Databases A-Z link, also on the Library homepage.
-A list of music databases can be found on the Music Library homepage, where each resource is categorized into more specific subject areas and accompanied by a short description.
-If you find a citation that does not allow you to open the article in full text within a database, use the Journals search to search by journal title.
-This will search for full text access to the journal you need through our other subscription databases.
+For more extensive research, a complete list of databases can be found by following the Databases A-Z link on the Library homepage.
+From this list, you can limit by subject to music databases.
+If you find a citation that does not allow you to open the article in full text within a database, use the Find at BU link.
+This will search for full text access to the article you need through our other subscription databases.

 Where can I get passwords for an online resource?

-It is advisable to navigate to BU’s online resources through BU library pages.
-If you are getting asked for a password from a resource itself, back out and re-navigate, beginning your navigation from within the library’s website (and not, for instance, as part of a Google search).
-Typical starting places might be the BU Library Search, Databases page or via the Journals A-Z search.
+Navigate to BU’s online resources through BU library pages.
+If you are asked for a password from a resource itself, back out and re-navigate, beginning from within the library’s website (and not, for instance, as part of a Google search).
+Typical starting places might be the BU Library Search or the Databases.
 When you click a link to a resource on a library page, you will be asked to supply your BU username and password.
-Also, pay attention to subscription dates, which are often given in the “Find Online” tab in the BU Library Search.
+Also, pay attention to subscription dates when clicking on the availability link for a title in the BU Library Search.
 It is common that we have access to some, but not all of a specific resource.

 How can I find out if a journal article is available to me online?